 Diagnosis of listeriosis

-To find out if you have listeriosis, your doctor will probably ask you some questions, do blood tests, and maybe some other tests too.
-The diagnosis is made by growing Listeria bacteria from a sample of blood, spinal fluid or (in pregnant women) the placenta.
+A diagnosis of Listeriosis is made by growing Listeria bacteria from a sample of blood, spinal fluid or, in pregnant women, the placenta.

 Treatment of listeriosis